scnuhealthy/cnn_keras_captcha/README.md

 Tesseract OCR and OpenCV use the second method.
 But the captcha is more and more complex now.
 There is a common phenomenon that the chars in the captcha interlace with one another, so the second method gets a low accuracy.
 This program focuses on the third method.

-#generate the captcha to train
+#Generate the captcha to train
 Acquire massive capthca by hunman is unrealistic.
 Fortunately, we can easily generate the captcha by the python package **captcha**.See the [get_captcha.py](www.baidu.com) in details.

-#build the cnn model
+#Build the cnn model
 I build the network with [keras](https://github.com/fchollet/keras), using the theano backend.
 I think use keras raher than theano to code is much more convenient.
 The network includes three convolution layers and two full-connected layers.
 Owing to CNN needs a large amount of samples to train, with the limitation of time and resources, I only use digital number as the char set of the captcha.
 So output of the model has 4*10 numbers, while is will have 4*62 numbers if the char set includes ppercase and lowercase letters.
 ```python